Yu Dabao: Club career

 Due to Yu's strong performances for Benfica's reserves, he was given the chance of training with the first team during preseason and was thus officially added to the first team.
-He made his debut for the club on 26 September 2007 in a 0-0 draw against Estrela da Amadora in the Taça da Liga, winning 5-4 on penalties.
+He made his debut for the club on 26 September 2007 in a 0–0 draw against Estrela da Amadora in the Taça da Liga, winning 5-4 on penalties.
 He was then soon loaned out to second-tier side C.D.
 Aves and then third-tier side Olivais Moscavide but was unable to save them from relegation as they suffered defeat in the last match of the season.
 Speculation then grew that Yu was willing to leave Benfica after his loan period at C.D.
 Mafra ended.
 By 13 May 2009, Yu revealed in a telephone interview that he was about to leave to spend the offseason back in his homeland; however, he received a call from Benfica asking him to stay until further notice.

 By February 2010, Yu's contract with Benfica had ended and he went on trial with Major League Soccer side FC Dallas; however, he was unable to receive a contract with them.
-He then signed a contract with top-tier side Tianjin Teda before the start of the 2010 season.
+He then signed a contract with Chinese Super League side Tianjin Teda before the start of the 2010 season.
 His move turned out to be a big success and he went on to win the 2011 Chinese FA Cup, which saw him become one of the most sought-after players in China.
 On 27 February 2012, it was reported that Yu transferred to reigning league champions Guangzhou Evergrande for a reported fee of ¥15 million; however, Guangzhou withdrew from the transfer talk in the afternoon that day and he transferred to the newly promoted side Dalian Aerbin the next day.

+Beijing Guoan

 On 27 December 2014, Yu transferred to fellow Chinese Super League side Beijing Guoan after Dalian was relegated at the end of the 2014 season.
+Yu's first goal for Guoan came on 17 March 2015, in an AFC Champions League match against Japanses club Urawa Red Diamonds.
+He scored Guoan's second goal to secure the team's 2–0 victory.

 By the 2018 league season, coach Roger Schmidt would name Yu as the club's captain and convert him into a centre-back.
 This change in position would see Yu lead Beijing to go on to win the 2018 Chinese FA Cup.

+On 31 December 2024, Yu's retirement from professional football was announced by Guoan.
+Following his retirement, he transitioned to coaching the youth ranks of the club, starting with the U17 squad.
+In his 10 seasons for Guoan, he played in 229 matches, scored 27 goals and assisted another 21.

+The club held a retirement ceremony for Yu at the Workers' Stadium on 29 March 2025, ahead of Guoan's first home game in the 2025 season.